-We are pleased to submit the annual financial report of Lamar State College Port Arthur for the year ended August 31, 2023, in compliance with Texas Government Code Annotated, Section 2101.011, and in accordance with the requirements established by the Texas Comptroller of Public Accounts.
+We are pleased to submit the annual financial report of Lamar State College Port Arthur for the year ended August 31, 2024, in compliance with Texas Government Code Annotated, Section 2101.011, and in accordance with the requirements established by the Texas Comptroller of Public Accounts.

-Due to the statewide requirements embedded in Governmental Accounting Standards Board (GASB) Statement No. 34, Basic Financial Statements - and Management's Discussion and Analysis - for State and Local Governments, the Comptroller of Public Accounts does not require the accompanying annual financial report to comply with all the requirements in this statement.
+Due to the statewide requirements embedded in Governmental Accounting Standards Board (GASB) Statement No. 34, the Comptroller of Public Accounts does not require the accompanying annual financial report to comply with all the requirements in this statement.
 The financial report will be considered for audit by the state auditor as part of the audit of the State of Texas Annual Comprehensive Financial Report (ACFR); therefore, an opinion has not been expressed on the financial statements and related information contained in this report.

 If you have any questions, please contact Mary Wickland, Executive Vice President for Finance and Operations, at (409) 984-6125.
+Shelley Cowart may be contacted at (409) 984-6137 for questions related to the Schedule of Expenditures of Federal Awards.